gil0mendes/Initium/docs/initium-protocol.md

 Basic Definitions
 -----------------

-This specification uses C syntax to define the LAOS structures.
+This specification uses C syntax to define the Initium structures.
 Structures are assumed to be implicitly padded by the compiler to archive manual aligment for each field.
 However, in some cases padding has been explicitly added to structures to ensure that 64-bit fields are aligned to an 8 bytes bondary regardless of architecture (e.g. on 32-bit x86, 64-bit fields need only be aligned to 4 bytes).
 Only the standard C fixed-width integer types are used, to addictional type aliases are defined: